 JUMPO serves as the coordinating agency between local governments, NCDOT, and FHWA.
-Staff has established a close working relationship with the member organizations as well as with the planning staff of the neighboring MPOs and Rural Planning Organizations (RPOs).The Jacksonville Urban Area Metropolitan Planning Organization is comprised of three parts:
+Staff has established a close working relationship with the member organizations as well as with the planning staffs of the neighboring MPOs and Rural Planning Organizations (RPOs).The Jacksonville Urban Area Metropolitan Planning Organization is comprised of three parts:

-- Transportation Advisory Committee (TAC),
+- Transportation Advisory Committee (TAC)

-- Technical Coordinating Committee (TCC),
+- Technical Coordinating Committee (TCC)

-- Staff that serves the members of these boards.
+- Staff that serves the members of these boards

 JUMPO is responsible for carrying out an annual work program approved by the TAC and TCC.
 Other requirements include the development of the Metropolitan Transportation Plan (fiscally constrained twenty-year multimodal plan), the Metropolitan Transportation Improvement Program (programming document), the Public Participation Plan, and an annual listing of obligated projects using federal funding.